streamlit/docs/content/kb/tutorials/databases/tidb.md

 ## Introduction

-This guide explains how to securely access a TiDB database from Streamlit Cloud.
+This guide explains how to securely access a remote [TiDB database](https://www.pingcap.com/tidb/) from Streamlit Cloud.
 It uses the [mysqlclient](https://github.com/PyMySQL/mysqlclient) library and Streamlit's [secrets management](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
-TiDB is an open source MySQL compatible database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
+TiDB is an open-source, MySQL-compatible database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.

 ## Sign in to TiDB Cloud and create a cluster

-First, head over to [TiDB Cloud](https://tidbcloud.com/free-trial) and sign up for a free account, using whether Google, GitHub or email.
+First, head over to [TiDB Cloud](https://tidbcloud.com/free-trial) and sign up for a free account, using either Google, GitHub or E-mail:

 ![Sign in TiDB Cloud](/images/databases/tidb-1.png)

-Once you've signed in, you can create a cluster.
+Once you've signed in, you can create a cluster:

 <Flex>
 <Image caption="Choose a cluster tier" src="/images/databases/tidb-2.png" />